Caelinh/video-game-backlog/readme.md

 ## Overview

 The Video Game Backlog App is a modern Android application designed to help gamers manage their ever-growing collection of unplayed video games.
-Built with Jetpack Compose, this app offers a sleek, user-friendly interface to track, organize, and prioritize your gaming backlog.
+Built with Jetpack Compose, this app offers a sleek, user-friendly interface to track and prioritize your gaming backlog.

 ## Features

-- **Game Library**: Easily add games to your backlog with details like title, platform, and release date.
+- **Game Library**: Easily add games to your backlog with details like title, rating, and release date.
 - **Cover Art Display**: View beautiful cover art for each game in your list.
 - **Rating System**: See aggregated ratings for games to help you decide what to play next.
-- **Sorting and Filtering**: Organize your backlog by various criteria such as title, platform, or rating.
-- **Progress Tracking**: Mark games as unplayed, in progress, or completed.
+- **Progress Tracking**: Mark games as in progress, or completed.
-- **Search Functionality**: Quickly find games in your backlog with a powerful search feature.
+- **Search Functionality**: Quickly find games to add to your backlog with a powerful search feature.
-- **Cloud Sync**: Keep your backlog updated across devices.

 ## Technology Stack